 Hello, how are you?
 I am Nicholas Gazin.
 This is my weekly column for VICE in which I discuss comics, zines, art, art books, illustration, animation, toys, and anything related to art, beauty, or nerdish shit.

-In the 80s, for some English reason, Weetabix made a series of animated commercials for their cereal featuring shredded wheat cereal that threatens you into eating their product.
+In the 80s, for some English reason, Weetabix made a series of animated commercials for its cereal featuring shredded wheat cereal that threatens you into eating its product.